 But Alex Jones actually covers these topics.
 And gets mad.
 And yells.
 And shouts.

 They are not used to this.
 The subject-matter is too upsetting, and if they were to take what Jones is saying seriously, they are afraid that they might turn into him, or worse.

-So they would rather take off their thinking caps, make up false stories about him, and laugh at him.
+So they would rather share made up stories about him, and laugh at him.